If I know a Tufts University community member (student, employee, contract employee) who may need to be referred to TTAM what do I do?

 Can I be retaliated against for making a report or providing information to TTAM?

 No. Tufts University is sensitive to concerns related to retaliation against individuals who in good faith report acts of violence, concerning behavior or statements, or potential threats, or who participate in an investigation under this policy.
 Retaliating against a person who has made a report under this policy or who has participated in an investigation is prohibited.
 Retaliation includes, but is not limited to, ostracizing the person, pressuring the person to drop the report or not participate in the investigation, or taking other adverse action against the person.
+The University will respond to and investigate all reports of retaliation.
 An individual who engages in retaliation under this policy will be subject to discipline in accordance with the University’s student and employee disciplinary policies, as applicable.